CubeAPM

 Pricing & Customer Reviews

-- Criticized for: Outdated UI, complexity in scaling, lack of MELT and OTEL support, poor documentation
+• Criticized for: Outdated UI, complexity in setup, lack of OTEL support

 Top 7 Zabbix Alternatives